Mark Foy (businessman): Sporting life

 In 1891 Mark Foy founded the Sydney Flying Squadron Yacht Club.
-He challenged the sailing conventions of that time by having coloured sails and prize money.
-The Squadron’s boats were banned from the 1892 National Regatta because they carried coloured emblems.
+Challenging the sailing conventions of that time by having coloured sails and prize money, the Squadron’s boats were banned from the 1892 National Regatta because they carried coloured emblems.
 It was claimed that the emblems encouraged gambling and spoiled the look of the white sails on Sydney Harbour.
-In response Mark organised an opposition regatta which he financed himself and advertised it as a spectacle which could be enjoyed by all members of the public regardless of their social background.
+In response, Foy organised an opposition regatta which he financed himself and advertised it as a spectacle which could be enjoyed by all members of the public regardless of their social background.

 In 1898, as Commodore of the Yacht Club, he took his 22 foot boat Irex to England to participate in Australia’s first International Race.
-Although he did not win the race was a ground breaking event as it began a long history of international competition.
+Despite not emerging as the winner, the race was a groundbreaking event that began a long history of international competition.

 Mark was also a motor car enthusiast and owned numerous vehicles.
 He participated in many motoring events and is pictured here in one of his cars which he imported from France.
 A Panhard, it was described by the Telegraph as “the first of the powerful French motors to reach Australia”.
 In 1905 he was interviewed by a reporter and he said that at that time he had fourteen cars in his stable – two Daimlers, two Panhards, seven De Dions, one Liberia, one Firefly and one Oldsmobile.

 In October 2019 Foy was inducted to the Australian Sailing Hall of Fame.